Bean0-0/UberHackathon/README.md

 **Caravan** is a groundbreaking transportation application that allows users to access ride-sharing services seamlessly while ensuring accessibility, promoting environmental sustainability, and preventing discrimination.
 Just like a real caravan where people travel together, Caravan brings passengers and drivers together to create a sense of inclusion in the ride-sharing world.

 ## Set up and Troubleshooting
-Caravan is Node web application, so to run it on your local machine, make sure you have [downloaded node.js](https://nodejs.org/).
+Caravan is a Node web application, so to run it on your local machine, make sure you have [downloaded node.js](https://nodejs.org/).
 Here are the steps for set up, assuming you have installed Node

 1. **Install the dependencies** by running `npm install` in the root directory.